BrendanMesters/Yogurt/Yoghurt dev diary.md

 #### Day 4:

 Sadly the PEG parser Pegen was not yet usable for us.
-We encountered different errors that would be to costly to try and fix for the upsides it may bring.
+We encountered different errors that would be to costly to try and fix for the upsides they may bring.
 Thus we will now try to use the parser [Parso](https://parso.readthedocs.io/en/latest/).